Health & Wellness

 Read the FAQ regarding PCC services resulting from the Town Hall held in September 2017 or visit our FAQ page with links for providing feedback.
 Read the Strategic Plan for Vanderbilt Mental Health & Wellbeing

-Graduate Life Coach
+Academic Life Coach

-The Graduate Life Coach assists Graduate School students and postdoctoral scholars in their academic and professional development during their time at Vanderbilt.
+The Academic Life Coach assists Graduate School students and postdoctoral scholars in their academic and professional development during their time at Vanderbilt.
 This position was created to support students through individual coaching and group programming around effective time and stress management, resilience, conflict resolution, navigating academic relationships, and juggling work/life responsibilities.

 is Vanderbilt's Center for Sexual Misconduct Prevention and Response.
 Vanderbilt policies are not limited to the campus and extend to graduate students conducting field work and at conferences.
 Additionally, graduate student teaching assistants should review their responsibility to report incidents disclosed to them.